 Why Use the Services of an Ombudsperson

 The Ombudsperson seeks to mediate disputes and/or disagreements.
 This is a voluntary, informal process.
 The Ombudsperson will, without taking sides, strive to resolve problems and conflicts especially those that are not being adequately addressed through regular channels.
 The Ombudsperson does not have the ability to mandate a particular course of action or outcome.
-At your first meeting, she will ask you to complete a form providing her with your contact information and a description of your problem.
-Please feel free to complete this form prior to your meeting.
-You may bring it with you or fax it to her at 312.567.8917.

 The Ombudsperson is

 The Ombudsperson will work with all members of the University community.
 The office tries to help students resolve conflicts as early as possible and at the lowest possible level.
 The office does NOT:

 - Play any role in formal hearing, grievance, complaint, appeal, or legal proceedings.

 The Office of the Ombudsperson is independent from other university departments.

 The Ombudsperson will not take sides in an issue or dispute, though the office does advocate for fairness throughout the university.
 She will assist in defining the problem, exploring options, or referring someone to the appropriate university personnel or office.

 Services of the Ombudsperson are confidential upon request except in cases of serious threat to life or property or if we are ordered by a court or required by law to disclose information.
 This makes the Office of the Ombudsperson a safe place to talk about any concerns, including but not limited to misconduct, discrimination, violation of policies, or unethical behavior.